Updated May 16, 2026§ For Kids

 Bottom Line

-Jiobit’s 7-day rating assumes default settings.
-Most owners change them.
+Jiobit’s battery rating assumes favorable settings.
+Many owners change them.

 FAQ